-Beetroot is high in nitrate, which then converts to nitrite and allows the body’s natural vasodilator nitric oxide (NO) to become more active.
-NO relaxes your blood vessel walls, so your heart doesn’t need as much pressure to pump.
+Beetroot is high in nitrate, which then converts to nitrite and allows the body’s natural vasodilator Nitric Oxide to become more active.
+Nitric Oxide relaxes your blood vessel walls, so your heart doesn’t need as much pressure to pump.

 Pomegranates aren’t just tasty; they inhibit angiotensin too!
 Angiotensin instigates a chain of events that causes your kidneys to retain salt.
 As a result, you have more fluid for pumping around.
 Additionally, angiotensin stiffens your blood vessel walls slightly.
 By reducing its presence, you lower your blood pressure.
 This is the same mechanism of action used by a class of pharmaceutical drugs called ACE inhibitors.

 Cranberries can reduce the presence of an inflammatory protein called c-reactive protein.
-This is one of the markers of cardiac muscle inflammation, so reducing it may come with cardioprotective benefits.
+This is one of the markers of cardiac muscle inflammation, so reducing it may come with cardio-protection benefits.

 Hibiscus is also a natural ACE inhibitor, but it also acts as a potassium-sparing diuretic.
 Potassium-sparing diuretics are often first-line treatments for high blood pressure.
 By using substances that spare potassium, you can avoid conditions such as hypokalemia that could make you feel unwell.

 As tart cherries are high in phenolic compounds, they act as potent anti-oxidants and tackle inflammation.
 They also disrupt some of the mechanisms that allow angiotensin to work.